 CenTran has been formed in order to engage in the following activities:

-- Creating a transportation system that utilizes train cars running on a guideway, together with the necessary passenger stations, terminals, parking facilities, related facilities or other properties and facilities necessary for the system - including passenger and vehicular access to and from people-moving systems such as High Capacity Personal Rapid Transit (HCPRT) that has multiple off-line stations to collect and distribute riders to and from the monorail system, including fixed guideway light rail systems (which include any tram and trolley systems such as the waterfront trolley or the streetcar in the South Lake Union area of the city, and high capacity personal rapid transit.)
+- Creating a high capacity transportation system that utilizes train cars running on a grade-separated guideway, together with constructing or acquiring the necessary passenger stations, terminals, parking facilities, and any other facilities or other properties necessary for the system.
+These system appurtenances may include but not be limited to passenger and vehicular access to and from people-moving systems such as High Capacity Personal Rapid Transit (HCPRT) that has multiple off-line stations to collect and distribute riders to and from the monorail system, a fixed guideway light rail systems (which includes any gondola, tram or trolley systems such as the the streetcar system operated by the City of Seattle.)

 - Exercising all the powers provided to city transportation authorities under RCW 35.95A and other applicable law.